-- Address the spark gap, i.e. the excessively high price of electricity compared to gas. - Address the shortage of heat pump installers currently 3-4k trained installers while we need to train the same number each year until 2028. - Simplify installation challenges, such as the restrictive permitted development rights, the lack of appreciation for heat pumps in Energy Performance Certificates (EPCs). - Issues with the uptake of heat pumps include the currently high upfront costs of a heat pump system relative to a fossil-fuelled heating system. - Improve incentives for consumers to install heat pumps given the high upfront costs compared to fossil fuel heating, e.g. a reduction in council tax.
+- Address the spark gap, i.e. the excessively high price of electricity compared to gas. - Address the shortage of heat pump installers currently 3-4k trained installers while we need to train the same number each year until 2028. - Simplify installation challenges including EPC reform to acknowledge fully the benefits of low carbon heating. - Address issues with the uptake of heat pumps including the currently high upfront costs of a heat pump system relative to a fossil-fuelled heating system. - Improve incentives for consumers to install heat pumps eg a reduction in council tax.